 Summertime is usually the time for travel.
 When you travel, there are lots of devices that you need to bring that require batteries to operate.
 You will need your camera, laptop, other personal electronics and other battery-operated equipment which are necessary to make your vacation fun.

-AA, AAA, C and D and other dry cell batteries can be carried in your carry on bag on a plane or in your checked bags, almost without any restriction.
+The Quick Answer: AA, AAA, C and D and other dry cell batteries can be carried in your carry on bag on a plane.
+AA batteries in checked luggage are also allowed, along with other types.
 Restrictions apply to lithium and other types of batteries.

 You might consider batteries as small, harmless objects.
 But they actually can pose a severe threat to aircraft safety when they are not properly packed and handled.
 This is the reason why it is important to know the guidelines when bringing batteries along on your flight.

 The Federal Aviation Administration (FAA) has set safety guidelines for travelers bringing batteries along.
 These guidelines are designed to prevent incidents that are fire-related from happening during air travel.

 Closely working with the FAA is the Transportation Security Administration (TSA).
 The TSA closely monitors potential aviation safety and security issues.
 Security officers of the TSA are trained to identify potential safety and security battery-related threats in carry-on and checked bags.